rh-mobb/rosa-workshop-content/rosa-content/100-setup/3-access-cluster.md

 Ensure that you capture that username and password before moving on to next steps and store it somewhere safe.

-!!! warning

-    It may take a few minutes for your newly added cluster-admin account to show you up.
+!!! warning "**It may take a few minutes for your newly added cluster-admin account to show up.**"

 ### Login to the OpenShift CLI